Effective Email Marketing Strategies and Tips for Successful Campaigns

 An email with a survey is a great way to get feedback and from a clearer perspective of your clients.
 Source: Really Good Emails

-A list of contacts is the foundation of email marketing efforts.
+A healthy list of contacts is the foundation for the success of all your email marketing efforts.
 Emails sent to low-quality lists end up in spam, flagging a sender as a spammer and creating a bunch of problems for future campaigns.
 That’s why it’s never a good idea to buy email lists.

 “Wholesome” email lists gathered organically, on the other hand, consist of people who gave their consent to receiving your messages and are willing to be open to your offers.
-It is immeasurably better than purchased lists full of junk and dead contacts.
+It is definitely so much better than purchased lists full of junk and dead contacts.

 • Pop-up forms on your website: you can offer visitors to subscribe to your emails to receive useful content.